Mlomp

 Mlomp is a rural community and village in the Ziguinchor Region of Senegal in the Casamance, situated approximately 40 km south-west of Ziguinchor.

 As of 2000, it had a population of 7,628, rising to around 8,500 in 2006.
-Most inhabitants are of Diola ethnicity and speaking the Diola language, and many also speak the Ouolof language and French.
+Most inhabitants are of Diola ethnicity and speaking the Diola language, and many also speak the Wolof language and French.

 Administration

 The rural district (communauté rurale) of Mlomp belongs to the Loudia Ouolof Arrondissement, in the Oussouye Department of the Ziguinchor Region.
 Within the district are the villages of :